• Skip to main content

 PERRY (15-5) 89

-Parker Tallman had a double-double of 25 points and 10 assists, while Tyler Harvey also recorded a double-double with 14 points and 12 rebounds, as Perry stormed back from a 27-23 first-quarter deficit to outscore Keshequa 66-54 the rest of the way en route to its fourth win of its last five.
-Tallman also recorded six rebounds and three steals.
-Walker Briggs and Izaiah Hernandez both scored 14 points, with Hernandez pulling down four rebounds.
-Lakin Ohlson scored 11 points and pulled down three rebounds, while John Thomas Grover scored nine points with four rebounds.
+Parker Tallman and Tyler Harvey recorded a double-double apiece as Perry erased a 27-23 first-quarter deficit and outscored Keshequa 66-54 the rest of the way en route to its fourth win of its last five.
+Tallman finished with 25 points and 10 assists along with six rebounds and three steals.
+Harvey had 14 points and 12 rebounds.
+Walker Briggs and Izaiah Hernandez both added 14 points in the win.
+Hernandez pulled down four rebounds.
+Lakin Ohlson scored 11 points and grabbed three rebounds, while John Thomas Grover scored nine points with four rebounds.
 Pat Feroleto added two points.
 Aiden Upright set a single-game scoring record for Keshequa, racking up 48 points with 14 rebounds, including 27 points during an attempted comeback in the fourth quarter.
 Aiden Howe scored 14 points, all during Keshequa’s first quarter.
 Cameron Wood (8), Brady Wood (6) and Nate Hillier (5) also scored.

 KENDALL (14-6) 67